 In the cannabis industry, theft and robbery are major problems.
 As cannabis becomes more accepted by states across the country, thieves have found new ways to steal from dispensaries and grow facilities.

-However, there is some good news: if you’ve paid excise tax on your product that was lost or stolen due to crime, then you might be eligible for a refund under certain circumstances!
+However, there is some good news: if you’ve hired a professional cannabis accounting team and paid excise tax on your product that was lost or stolen due to crime, then you might be eligible for a refund under certain circumstances!